 PART II – SECTION A. EXECUTIVE SUMMARY

 Please provide a summary of your proposed or ongoing project.
-The Executive Summary must be no longer than one page.
+The Executive Summary must be no

-The summary should include:

-The number of unduplicated Foster Grandparent or Senior Companion volunteers serving or that will serve.

-The types of populations they serve or will serve, such as children, frail seniors, veterans, etc.

-The primary focus area that the project will address.

-The volunteer service activities or what they actually do or will actually do.

-The locations of these service activities.

-The expected results or outcomes of the volunteers’ services.

-The number of stations

-The federal funding level

-The non-federal funding level

-You may adopt and fill in the blanks on the following template to complete your Executive Summary: “An estimated [fill in the number] FGP or SCP volunteers will serve.
-They will [fill in service activities] through a network of [fill in the number of volunteer stations/placement sites] such as [fill in types of organizations where the volunteers serve or will serve].
-The primary focus area of this project is [fill in CNCS Focus Area].
+“An estimated [fill in the number] FGP or SCP volunteers will serve.
+Some of their activities will include [fill in a sample of no more than six (6) service activitiesThe primary focus area of this project is [fill in CNCS Focus Area].
 At the end of the three-year grant, [fill in the anticipated outcome(s)].
 The CNCS federal investment of $ [fill in the annual federal grant amount or the requested amount] will be supplemented by $ [fill in the anticipated level of non-federal resources].

 NOTE: CNCS will post these summaries on www.nationalservice.gov in the interest of transparency and Open Government.